What is SEND and SEND support?

 How will my child be able to share their views?

-How are teachers in the school helped to work with children with SEND, and what training do members of staff have?
+How are teachers at Ridgeway supported to work with children with SEND, and what training do members of staff have?

-The SENCo’s role is to support the class teacher in planning for children with SEN.
+The SENDCo’s role is to support the class teacher in planning for children with SEN.

 Other training activities will be planned as the need arise.